Vinit-69/BankHeist/README.md

 🚀 How It Works
 You are the mastermind.
-Assemble agents, equip them with tools, study the security graph of the bank, and simulate the mission.
+Assemble agents, equip them with tools, study the Nodes graph of the bank, and simulate the mission.

 Each bank is modeled as a graph of SecurityNodes